- What is the current housing charge?

 Applicants can be rejected for: a stated prejudice with regard to race, religion, sexual orientation or personal lifestyle; b) known history of antisocial or violent behaviour; c) known history of damage to property; or d) stated disinterest in co-op principles.

-After reviewing applicants, the committee makes its recommendations to the Finance committee.
+When a unit becomes available, the Membership committee reviews applications based on the criteria listed above.
+After reviewing applicants, the Membership committee will set up interviews.
+Typically several applicants are interviewed and then given a score.
+The committee then makes its recommendations to the Board based on this score.
 More than one applicant may be recommended at the same time.
-The Finance committee contacts the recommendations in the order that they are listed by the membership committee and will ask the potential new member to provide information to do income verification.
+Our management company COHO contacts the recommendations in the order that they are listed by the membership committee and will ask the potential new member to provide information to do income verification.

 - What is income verification?